 When transferring coins to your Ledger Nano S, you just send them to a Bitcoin address in the same way that you would with any other wallet.
 This means that you can store them anonymously.

 Another good feature of using the Ledger wallet is that it supports lots of other coins, such as Ethereum, Ripple, and ZCash!

 Although a hardware wallet offers the best security, it does make it slightly less convenient to send coins to somebody.
 This is because you need to connect the wallet to your device before you can transfer funds.
 So, if you like to send money whilst traveling, then a hardware wallet might not be for you.

 With that being said, it is a must-have for users who hold large amounts of cryptocurrency.

 Cryptocurrencies such as Bitcoin are a great way to send and receive money without using a centralized third party.
 As a result, the system allows users to remain anonymous.

-In my opinion, I think people should have the right to send, receive and store their wealth without having to reveal their identity – in the same way we do when we spend physical cash in the real-world.
+I think people should have the right to send, receive and store their wealth without having to reveal their identity – in the same way, we do when we spend physical cash in the real-world.